bonitasoft/bonita-doc/md/group.md

-# Group list in Bonita Portal
+# Administrator Group list in Bonita Portal

 This page explains what a user with the _Administrator_ profile in Bonita Portal can see and do about groups in the organization.
 To easily manipulate users with the same rights, it is possible to group them together.